 - Can't pass up the lugs of fruit at the Farmer's Market?
 Learn how to easily and safely can fruit.

 - When raspberries and strawberries are fresh, you can't get enough.
 Enjoy the flavor in winter by making jelly and jam when they're plentiful.
-Jams, jellies and preserves
+Canning jams, jellies and preserves.

 - Never tried canning?
 It's not as hard as you think.
-Read up and decide if it's for you.
+Read up and decide if canning is for you.